Young black kids growing up in the Bronx who don't even know what the word computer is.

 Our police officers need to be treated with respect.

-And anyway, responding to the protests at UNC turning violent and uh the fraternity guys going out there and then stopping the American flag from being replaced with the Palestinian flag.
+And anyway, responding to the protests at UNC turning violent and the fraternity guys going out there and then stopping the American flag from being replaced with the Palestinian flag.

 Listen.

-Lieutenant Governor Robinson here, uh, guys.
+Lieutenant Governor Robinson here, guys.

 The good news is this.

-Law enforcement officials, along with the Chancellor, interim Chancellor Lee Roberts, went out, took down that Palestinian flag, and replaced the American flag back where it's supposed to be.
+Law enforcement officials, along with the chancellor, interim chancellor Lee Roberts, went out, took down that Palestinian flag and replaced the American flag back where it's supposed to be.

 They sent a strong message that that's not going to be tolerated on that campus.